RAGWire Architecture and Setup

 print(f"\nAgent: {response['messages'][-1].content}\n")

-The agent uses get_filter_context to discover available companies and years, then passes the appropriate filters to search_documents for precise retrieval.
+The agent uses get_filter_context to discover the available companies and years.
+Then it passes the right filters to search_documents for precise retrieval.
 Conversational memory via InMemorySaver keeps context across turns within the same thread_id.
+This is how RAGWire goes from raw documents to a filter-aware agent.

 Important